 Events offer perhaps the best opportunity for professionals to build a network in-person.
 In fact, most of the AWS events in the calendar are built around the ethos of the community networking, educating, and inspiring one another—whether it’s a local user group meet-up or an international annual conference.

 Networking at events doesn’t just mean attending dedicated networking events (although these, of course, do serve their purpose).
 There’s networking potential at any AWS conference, talk, lecture, presentation, exhibition…we could go on!

 So with 42% of respondents in the Jefferson Frank Careers and Hiring Guide: AWS Edition telling us that they plan on attending an in-person event this year, we thought we’d offer a helping hand.
 In this post, we’re showing you how (and why) to get the most out of your next AWS event by coming away with valuable network of like-minded professionals.

 But with research showing that 7 in 10 jobs are not advertised publicly and as many as 80% of jobs being filled through personal and professional connections, networking can help tech professionals open the doors to a larger variety of opportunities.

-The Jefferson Frank Careers and Hiring Guide: AWS Edition demonstrates just how important career progression is to the AWS professional, with over half (52%) of those surveyed reporting that a lack of career and promotional prospects would motivate them to consider a new role.
+Our Careers and Hiring Guide demonstrates just how important career progression is to the AWS professional, with a third (32%) of those surveyed reporting that a lack of career and promotional prospects would motivate them to consider a new role.